AyzeLYC/Server-Administrator/README.md

 Running instructions :

-- npm install
+- npm install ( only the first time you run it )
-- npm build
+- npm build ( only the first time you run it )
 - node main.js